Camp Rice Formation: Birds

-History of investigation
+History

 The formation was first named by W.S.
 Strain in 1966 for exposures near Camp Rice Arroyo in the Rio Grande valley of west Texas.
 J.W.
 Hawley and coinvestigators recommended assigning the formation to the Santa Fe Group in 1969.

 Because the exposures of the formation in the Jornada del Muerto basin are relatively undisturbed by human activities, they have been used to test models of floodplain development in a tectonically active basin.